Designing quantum chemistry algorithms with just-in-time compilation: Design and Algorithms

 \item The block size is always 256 threads. \end{itemize}

+We optimize fragmentation strategies separately for the combinations of precisions and GPU devices.
+As previously mentioned, the FP64 algorithm may use a different fragmentation scheme from the FP32 algorithm for the same angular momentum.
 Since the double-precision and single-precision algorithms differ in their usage of shared memory, register count, and hardware units, a strategy optimized for double precision is not necessarily optimal for single precision.
-Therefore, we optimize fragmentation strategies separately for each precision.
 The default fragmentation schemes are tuned on NVIDIA A100-80G and A10-24G GPUs, respectively.
 To ensure compatibility, the fragment size is optimized under the constraint of 48 KB shared memory per streaming multiprocessor, allowing the strategy to be applicable to older GPU generations.
-An optimization script is included in the xQC release, enabling users to retune the fragment size for different GPU architectures if they diverge significantly from the default targets.
+An optimization script is included in the JoltQC release, enabling users to retune the fragment size for different GPU architectures if they diverge significantly from the default targets.

-We benchmark the 1tnq algorithm with a straight peptide chain composed of 30 glycines (gly30) and def2-TZVPP \cite{def2-tzvx} basis set.
+We benchmark the 1qnt algorithm with a straight peptide chain composed of 30 glycines (gly30) and def2-TZVPP \cite{def2-tzvx} basis set.
 Density matrix screening is turned off.
 Results on NVIDIA A100-80G and A10-24G GPUs appear in Figure \ref{fig:tzvpp_a100} and \ref{fig:tzvpp_a10}, respectively.
-Using the default fragmentation for FP64, the 1tnq algorithm is 5-8x faster than GPU4PySCF v1.4 on A100-80G.
+Using the default fragmentation for FP64, the 1qnt algorithm is 5-8x faster than GPU4PySCF v1.4 on A100-80G.
 When switched to FP32, the algorithm is further accelerated by 2x.
 For high-angular-momentum integrals, the computational cost of \texttt{exp} and \texttt{erf} functions is not significant relative to multiply/add operations.

 On A10-24G, the high-angular-momentum integrals are accelerated by roughly 2x for FP64.
-This is due to the algorithm is GPU4PySCF v1.4 is memory bound.
+This is due to the algorithm in GPU4PySCF v1.4 being memory bound.
 The 1qnt algorithm reduces the memory bottleneck by multi-level reduction.
 When switched to FP32, the integrals are accelerated by 10-20x.
 Further performance analysis is provided in Appendix (Section \ref{sec:appendix_analyze}).